Galaxy clustering at cosmic dawn from JWST/NIRCam observations to redshift z$\sim$11: Summary and perspectives

 \section{Summary and perspectives}

-In this paper, we utilised the methodology outlined and discussed in \citet{Dalmasso_2023} to carry out galaxy clustering measurements well into the epoch of reionization (at redshift $z=10.6$) and for faint sources ($M_{F200W}\simeq-15.5$) using JWST data from the guaranteed time observation program JWST Advanced Deep Extragalactic Survey (JADES)(\citealt{Bunker_2023,Eisenstein_2023,Hainline_2023,Rieke_2023}) with the NIRCam instrument.
-Our main results and conclusions are as follows:\\ $\bullet$ We derived a galaxy bias measurement of $b = 9.6\pm1.7$ from a sample of $N_g = 55$ candidates at redshift $z = 10.6$.\\ $\bullet$ We studies self-consistently the clustering evolution from $5.0\leq z<10$.
+In this paper, we utilised the methodology outlined and discussed in \citet{Dalmasso_2023} to carry out galaxy clustering measurements well into the epoch of reionization using faint sources ($M_{F200W}$<-17.3 at z=10.6) using JWST data from the guaranteed time observation program JWST Advanced Deep Extragalactic Survey (JADES)(\citealt{Bunker_2023,Eisenstein_2023,Hainline_2023,Rieke_2023}) with the NIRCam instrument.
+Our main results and conclusions are as follows:\\ $\bullet$ We derived a galaxy bias measurement of $b = 9.6\pm1.7$ from a sample of $N_g = 55$ candidates at redshift $z = 10.6$ with a cut in absolute magnitude of $M_{F200W}<-17.3$.\\ $\bullet$ We studies self-consistently the clustering evolution from $5.0\leq z<10$.
 This allowed us to delineate the evolution of galaxy bias, revealing an increasing trend as anticipated by theory.
-Specifically, we report a value of $b=2.2\pm0.2$ at $z=5.5$ and $b=7.1\pm1.3$ at redshift $z=9.2$ (see Table~\ref{tab: clustering results}).\\ $\bullet$ We uncovered a non-monotonic relationship between galaxy bias and magnitude (ig.\ref{fig: bias vs M}).
-While for bright sources there is a positive correlation with bias, the relationship has a minimum around $M_{F200W}\sim -15$, followed by a rapid rise of bias for the faintest sources.
-We interpret this behavior as evidence of the emergence of the one halo term in the clustering signal.
-This means that we are likely witnessing multiple sources hosted in the same dark matter halos (e.g. satellite galaxies).\\

-Through this paper, we have demonstrated the viability of conducting clustering measurements on LBG samples observed during the epoch of reionization even as the candidates become increasingly faint and rare As photometric catalogs extend to even fainter magnitudes and the pool of available candidates expands from the growing number of JWST observations, the initial results reported here have the potential to blossom into a quantitative dataset to understand how early forming dark matter halos efficiently transform gas into stars.
+Specifically, we report a value of $b=2.1\pm0.6$ at $z=5.5$ and $b=7.2\pm1.5$ at redshift $z=9.3$ (see Tab.\ref{tab: clustering results}).\\ $\bullet$ We studied the relationship between galaxy bias and magnitude (Fig.\ref{fig: bias vs M}).
+Our results at the faintest magnitudes are in line with theoretical predictions out to $M_{F200W} \sim -15.5$ at $z\sim5$, and they present an evolution consistent with previous studies carried out for brighter sources.\\ Through this paper, we have demonstrated the viability of conducting clustering measurements on LBG samples observed during the epoch of reionization, even as the candidates become increasingly faint and rare, thanks to the power of JWST infrared instrumentation.
+As photometric catalogs extend to even fainter magnitudes and the pool of available candidates expands from the growing number of JWST observations, the initial results reported here have the potential to blossom into a quantitative dataset that can be compared to more sophisticated halo occupation models (e.g., see ~\citealt{Harikane_2022}) to understand how dark matter halos transform gas into stars the earliest times in the Universe history.